Dinakaran1998/fastqc/README.md

 This repository provides a complete setup to run [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) quality control analysis on FASTQ files using **Nextflow** and **AWS Batch**.

+**FastQC** is a widely used bioinformatics tool for **quality control of high-throughput sequencing data**.
+It generates reports for each FASTQ file, highlighting issues such as:

+* Poor sequence quality
+* Adapter contamination
+* Overrepresented sequences
+* GC content anomalies

+This pipeline allows you to run FastQC in a **scalable, cloud-based environment** using AWS Batch and EC2 instances.
 It includes:

-- A **Nextflow workflow** for FastQC
+* A **Nextflow workflow** for FastQC
-- A **Docker container** for FastQC
+* A **Docker container** for FastQC
-- **AWS Batch** configuration for compute environments and job queues
+* **AWS Batch** configuration for compute environments and job queues
-- Step-by-step setup and deployment instructions
+* Step-by-step setup and deployment instructions

 ---